lingjiankong/easy_vim/README.md

 This repository contains two vim config files:

 1. `.vimrc`, which is the vim config file that you use when you are running vim in a terminal.
-2. `.ideavimrc`, which is the vim vonfig file when you are running vim in a JetBrains IDE like PyCharm and CLion.

 ## Step by step guide